 Airfare Discount Information – Getting the Best Airfare Deals

 Many families are feeling the pocket-draining effects of air travel costs.
-Not only are the airfares increasing, but what is included in the airfare is decreasing.
-Just planning for the airfare is not enough.
-Airfare Discount Information is essential for saving on your transportation costs.
+Not only are the airfares increasing, but also what is included in the airfare is decreasing.
+Airfare discount information is essential for saving on your transportation costs.
 Families need to factor in separate charges such as baggage.
-Some airlines charge for charging for bottled water, soft drinks, and snacks.
-However, with a little ingenuity and some insider tricks and tips, you’ll enjoy the benefits of left-over spending money for your vacation extras, instead of it being spent on unnecessary airline fees.
+Some airlines charge for bottled water, soft drinks, and snacks.
+However, with a little ingenuity and some insider tricks and tips, you’ll enjoy the benefits of left-over spending money.

-Don’t forget to visit the airlines’ websites as often these have special deals, airfare discount information, and sales that can be found nowhere else.
+Visit the airlines’ websites as often these have special deals, airfare discount information, and sales that can be found nowhere else.
 Most airline web sites allow you to sign up for email notification of deals that often have special promo codes that aren’t offered anywhere else.
-Airfarewatchdog.com keeps a list of links for signing up for email alerts and special promotions.
-Airline web sites are also the best last chance to get that elusive seat that seems sold out everywhere else.
-Southwest, Allegiant Air, Alaska, JetBlue, and others post their best fares ONLY on their web sites.

 If you are a Twitter user, follow airline tweets.
-Click on their links to sign up: Southwest, American, Delta, and particularly, JetBlue and United, which post low fares not seen elsewhere.
-You can also get travel airfare Twitter alerts from Fly.com specifically for Orlando fare deals as soon as they come out.
-Fly.com’s Twitter account claims to alert you of exclusive fares and airfare discount information, usually only known to insiders.
+Click on their links to sign up: Southwest, American, Delta, and particularly, JetBlue and United, which post low fares you may not see elsewhere.

 Purchasing your ticket in the early part of the week may bring savings as many sales are introduced during the first days of the week rather than the end of the week.
 Most airlines launch fare sales on Tuesdays and Wednesdays.
 Since this is not foolproof, it might be worth watching the airlines for a couple of weeks to find the normal times for discounts and to recognize a fare that is below average when you see it.